ayush-singh16/Pyhackthon/README.md

   ### Realtime Avatar Talking .
   ### Optimzed models for STT / VAD / TTS like faster_whisper , Bark , silerio etc
   ### Optimzed for Edge Devices .
+  ### Will use LLM model which is trained on home commands.

 ## iNFERENCE-->